Eugene Vielle: Royal Air Force

 Vielle was admitted to the Royal Air Force College Cranwell in 1932 by a Prize Cadetship awarded by the British Air Ministry.
 He received his commission in 1934 from King George V. His first appointment was to 32 Squadron at Biggin Hill where he flew Bristol Bulldog fighters.
 In September 1935 he was sent to the Fleet Air Arm where he flew from the aircraft carrier HMS Courageous in the Mediterranean Sea.
 The ship had been converted from a battlecruiser to an aircraft carrier as a result of the Washington Naval Treaty.

 In August 1937, Vielle joined the Ferry Flight at RAF Cardington where he had the chance to fly many different types of aircraft and began to develop his interest in navigation and flying by instruments.
 He attended the air force's Specialist Navigation Course in 1939 and joined the Instrument Department of the Royal Aircraft Establishment at Farnborough the same year.

-During December 1939 he piloted one of the three remaining Handley Page H.P.42 biplane airliners which were pressed into service at the beginning of World War 2.
-When the airplane developed engine trouble—- possibly due to icing in the engine cowlings due to the frigid polar air over RAF Lakenheath—- he was forced to parachute from the aircraft.
-He landed awkwardly in a sheep farmer's field adjacent the runway, breaking both legs.
-He had flown the airplane from Cairo, with at least one stop for fuel at Gibraltar, prior to the incident.
 The German invasion of Poland had already occurred during September 1939, so Vielle's flight plan specified a more circuitous route.
 Rather than taking a dangerous direct line crossing mainland Europe, he flew along the north African Mediterranean coast, finally vectoring to the north at Gibraltar and then to Britain along the Portuguese, Spanish, and French Atlantic coasts.
 At the time, Britain was retrieving far-flung aircraft—- both military and civilian—- from distant bases and airfields for the looming war against Nazi Germany that would begin in earnest in June 1940 with the Battle of Britain.

-During World War 2 he was involved in the development of new navigation and bombing systems and came to believe that three of his colleagues at the Royal Aircraft Establishment, Farnborough were Soviet agents, conspiring to hamper the British war effort.
+During World War II he was involved in the development of new navigation and bombing systems and came to believe that three of his colleagues at the Royal Aircraft Establishment, Farnborough were Soviet agents, conspiring to hamper the British war effort.
 During 1950, he took his ideas for the "Vielle Bombing System", with a television camera in the nose, to the United States and he believed that his system was the basis for the development of the cruise missile.
 Vielle retired from the Royal Air Force in 1957 as a group captain.
 In May 2013, the Wiltshire Times reported that he flew in 150 different types of aircraft during his career.